MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/get-data-source-information.md

 http://spatial.virtualearth.net/REST/v1/data?key=anyKeyFromTheBingMapsAccount
 ```

- The following response provides two unique URLs that represent two data sources that belong to a [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)].
+ The following response provides two unique URLs that represent two data sources that belong to a Bing Maps Account.
 You can use these URLs to query the data sources.

 ```
 <app:service xmlns:app="http://www.w3.org/2007/app"